ugurkocde/intunemacadmins/content/baselinesettings/gatekeeper.md

 # Gatekeeper

 {% hint style="info" %}
-Click on the link to download the JSON file from <a href="https://github.com/SkipToTheEndpoint/OpenIntuneBaseline/blob/main/MACOS/NativeImport/MacOS%20-%20OIB%20-%20Firewall%20-%20D%20-%20Gatekeeper%20-%20v1.0.json" target="_blank">GitHub</a>
+Click on the link to download the JSON file from <a href="https://github.com/SkipToTheEndpoint/OpenIntuneBaseline/blob/main/MACOS/NativeImport/MacOS%20-%20OIB%20-%20Firewall%20-%20D%20-%20Gatekeeper%20-%20v1.0.json" target="_blank">GitHub</a>.

+Note: the above JSON file does not currently include the **System Policy Managed** > **Disable Override** payload.
 {% endhint %}

 ## FireWall